atong01/website/content/authors/admin/_index.md

 recently ran my first 50 mile race the [Vermont 50](https://vermont50.com)!

 ### Recent News
-* Excited to join [Aithyra](https://www.oeaw.ac.at/aithyra) as a principal investigator in September 2025.
-If you're interested in Phd, Postdoc, or Visiting positions please feel free to reach out via email!
+* Joined [Aithyra](https://www.oeaw.ac.at/aithyra) as a principal
+  investigator.
+If you're interested in PhD, Postdoc, or Visiting positions please feel free to reach out via email!
 * Congrats to [Danyal Rehman](https://danyalrehman.com) and collaborators for winning the Best Paper Award at the Gen Bio workshop at ICML 2025 for our